szitenberg/ReproPhyloVagrant/README.md

 vagrant ssh
 ```

-Once in the VM you can run `./notebook.sh` to start the Jupyter notebook.
+Once in the VM you can run `./notebook.sh` to start the Jupyter notebook server.
-This will be accessible through your web browser at https://localhost:8888/.
+This will be accessible through your web browser at https://localhost:8888/(https://localhost:8888/).
-The default password is *reprophylo*.
+The default password for the notebook server is *reprophylo*.